Macroeconomics

 25/06/2026

-Due to the conflict in the Persian Gulf, which began on February 28, the external sector registered a fall, which was largely offset by the strength of domestic demand, particularly household consumption and, to a lesser extent, public administrations.
-Investment slowed during the quarter, but remained well above the previous year's levels.
+Due to the conflict in the Persian Gulf, which began on February 28, the external sector registered a drop, which was largely offset by the strength of domestic demand, particularly household consumption and, to a lesser extent, public administrations.
+Investment slowed during the quarter but remained well above previous year levels.

 stats